Skip to content

 2. Export JPEG at high quality to deliverables.

-Install Nikon codec if Photos shows blank preview.
+3. Install a Nikon codec if Photos shows a blank preview.
 Use Lightroom when codec install is not an option.

 TargetWidth hint